oliverguenther/openproject-docker-dev/README.md

     gem "openproject-revisions_git", :path => '../plugins/openproject-revisions_git'

-If the plugin code resides anywhere below the parent of `openproject-docker-dev`, it is available at `/app/openproject`, and thus the relative path doesn't break.
+If the plugin code resides anywhere below the parent of `openproject-docker-dev`, it is available at `/app/openproject`, and thus is accessible with a relative path.

 ## License

 Copyright (c) 2015 Oliver Günther (mail@oliverguenther.de)

-Bases on the vagrant-boot2docker Vagrantfile.
-Copyright (c) 2015 blinkreaction

 OpenProject is a project management system.
 Copyright (C) 2013 the OpenProject Foundation (OPF)